Smoke detectors beep for two primary reasons: to indicate that they’re working properly during a test and because they are in need of a new battery.

 To replace the battery, grasp the smoke detector firmly and rotate it to one side.
 Most smoke detectors will detach from their mounting brackets when rotated to the left, but you can try both directions.
 Once you feel the detector loosen from the wall, pull it gently towards you.
 Be careful of wires that connect hard-wired smoke detectors to the wall as it’s important not to pull so hard that you accidentally disconnect them.
+Since it’s recommended to replace your smoke detector every ten years you might consider replacing hard wired smoke detectors.
 Then remove the old battery and insert a new one.

 To remount the detector, line the back of the smoke detector up with the wall bracket, pressing it gently against the wall.
 Rotate it in the opposite direction you used to remove it, stopping when you feel resistance.